sbasiramiri-blip/github-mcp-server/README.md

   - `owner`: If owner_type == user it is the handle for the GitHub user account.
 If owner_type == org it is the name of the organization.
 The name is not case sensitive. (string, required)
   - `owner_type`: Owner type (string, required)
   - `project_number`: The project's number. (number, required)
   - `updated_field`: Object consisting of the ID of the project field to update and the new value for the field.
-To clear the field, set "value" to null.
+To clear the field, set value to null.
 Example: {"id": 123456, "value": "New Value"} (object, required)

 </details>